Irbid Jordan Travel Guide

 Summer (June-August): Hot, dry conditions dominate.
 Average high temperatures typically range from 30°C to 34°C (86°F to 93°F).
 Heatwaves push temperatures beyond 40°C (104°F) on some days.
 Rainfall is minimal, often non-existent.
 Low humidity lessens the heat compared to more humid climates, but it remains intense.

 Transitional Periods (March, November): These months can be unpredictable.
 March might still have cool days and some rain, while November marks the shift into cooler, wetter conditions.
-Both months offer pleasant days interspersed with fewer favorable weather.
+Both months offer pleasant days interspersed with less favorable weather.

 June-August